A Strictly Technical Guide to Google My Business

 - The email address and password associated with the Google My Business account has been lost or forgotten.

 - The Google My Business account was claimed by an individual or party with whom you no longer have contact.

 The easiest way to regain access to a Google My Business account is to have a Google My Business specialist assist you with the process.

 - Follow How to Merge Duplicate Businesses on Google up to "Press the number that indicates...".

 - If you do not have access to the email address, you will have to wait for Google to hear back from the owner, who will likely give you their contact information so you can transfer ownership manually.
-If Google doesn't hear a response within 7 days, they will transfer the profile to the email address you requested.
+If Google doesn't hear a response within 7 days, they will transfer the account to the email address you requested.

 Advertisers will often request manager access from a business for a few reasons.

 - To optimize / make improvements to the profile

 - To utilize location extensions in AdWords campaigns

 Start by signing in to Google My Business with the account that currently has ownership status.